 The country_code represents location, registration, jurisdiction or country of domicile of the product, customer or collateral (booking location).
 This reflects where product or entity is from an operational standpoint rather than a legal point of view (although in many cases it is the same).

 Countries are represented as 2-letter codes in accordance with ISO 3166-1.
+Exceptionally, due to inconsistent regulatory treatment granularity, ISO-3611-2 codes have been added, for example to distinguish between the 7 different emirates.

 EU Regulations often refer to Member States which refers to European Economic Area (EEA) countries as clarified by the EBA in this Q&A.